 Socorro is a medium-sized city located in the state of Texas.
 With a population of 33,222 people and six constituent neighborhoods, Socorro is the 93rd largest community in Texas.

-When you are in Socorro, you'll notice that it is more blue-collar than most other communities in America.
-39.05% of Socorro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Socorro is a blue-collar town, with 38.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Socorro is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Socorro who work in office and administrative support (15.10%), sales jobs (10.49%), and food service (5.49%).
+There are especially a lot of people living in Socorro who work in office and administrative support (13.61%), sales jobs (11.86%), and food service (6.57%).

-Socorro is a very ethnically-diverse city.
+Socorro is an extremely ethnically-diverse city.
 The people who call Socorro home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Socorro, accounting for 96.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Socorro, accounting for 96.49% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Socorro residents report their race to be White, followed by Native American.
-Important ancestries of people in Socorro include German, English, Italian, and French .
+Important ancestries of people in Socorro include English, Irish, Italian, and Acadian/Cajun.

 The most common language spoken in Socorro is Spanish.
 Other important languages spoken here include English and Korean.